 Offroad / overland (4×4) tour of Montenegro.
-From the mountain highlands to the Adriatic
+Through the mountain highlands to northern Albania

 Natural beauty of the Dinaric Alps features dramatic contrast between ancient forests, grassy highland plains, and alpine type cliffs.
 On this highland route we'll be crossing the world famous Tara canyon, visiting the Durmitor and Bjelasica national parks, Sinjajevina, the biggest highland plateau in the Balkans (avarage altitude 1700 m), and visit several lakes of breathtaking beauty, which will be a real feast for your camera lenses.
 We'll camp in places of holy silence and unspoiled nature, and see and taste the old ways of making cheese by Montenegrian mountain folk.
 It will be an immersive, overwhelming experience for all senses!

 Duration - 10 days (July 3rd to 12th and August 12th to 21st 2018)

 Price - 900 € per vehicle